trishnasharma/ecs171_final_project/README.md

 We did a neural network analysis on hand signs from the MNIST kaggle dataset.
 Before building the actual model we did a bunch of data processing and preprocessing on the datasets.
 We then built a very basic model with a few layers and modified that to our final model which gave us the best accuracy.
 We ended up with an accuracy of: 99.8%.
 Overall we enjoyed brainstorming about different ideas and ML projects to work on and found this one to be very interesting.
 In the future we could probably try a dataset with different images, for example taking the picture in different lightings and experimenting with that to see if we can train the model better.

 ### Collabration:
-We worked as a team and divided the tasks equalling among ourselves to complete the assignment.
+We worked as a team and divided the tasks equally among ourselves to complete the assignment.

 Bhavi Patel: worked on preprocessing, printing the image for each letter and on the models along with Hiren.

 Dorothy Le: Evaluated the models for its accuracy

 Hiren Patel: worked on creating data visualisation for the data exploration and implementing the various iteration of CNN models with Bhavi

+Trishna Sharma: Worked on creating figures, graphs, and added explanations to the code to Google Colab and worked on updating README with Shivam and the team.